 Bournemouth has seen an “unrivalled stream of development” in recent years.
 A combination of private and public sector investment is keeping the resort among the top UK destinations.

 Bournemouth has experienced the fifth largest growth in the country in the number of new jobs created in the area over the past decade.
 Bournemouth is the only town in the South West where jobs have not fallen behind the UK average and in fact the town has seen a 10% percent increase with 15,500 jobs created.

 The resort has seen an unrivalled stream of development, particularly in the last few years, as part of our commitment to providing a world class welcome and added value to the visitor experience of Bournemouth.

-“We’re immensely proud of the scale of private and public sector investment.
-This enthusiasm for growth helps Bournemouth to retain its status as a top UK destination in a highly competitive market and doesn’t show any sign of slowing down.”
+We’re immensely proud of the scale of private and public sector investment.
+This enthusiasm for growth helps Bournemouth to retain its status as a top UK destination in a highly competitive market and doesn’t show any sign of slowing down.

 * More than £210m has been invested in Bournemouth town centre over the past three years, including increased student accommodation and multi-storey parking.